Mosqlimate-project/sprint-template/scores/scores.md

 |S6                |Interval Score  | 26        |

-The models were ranked according to each score, that is, each model will receive a Rank R1, R2, …, R6, for each year and state.
-Finally, the final ranking RYS of the models were be calculated with the following formula, for each year and state:
+The models were ranked according to each score, that is, each model received rank R1, R2, …, R6, for each year and state.
+Finally, the final ranking RYS of the models were calculated with the following formula, for each year and state:

 (...)